Market7 min read

 • Cash flow advantage: Interest-only payments help preserve liquidity during the renovation phase.

 According to ATTOM Data's 2025 report, average gross profit per flip reached about $65,000, with returns near 25%.
-Even with moderating margins, demand for move-in-ready homes keeps this niche thriving — making it a sustainable source of short-term lending volume for originators.
+Even with moderating margins, demand for move-in-ready homes keeps this niche thriving.

 How Ground-Up Construction Loans Support New Development